scotti-fletcher/wiz-compliance-framework-utility/README.md

 ## Limitations
 - Will not re-create custom Host Config or Cloud Config rules.
 Script updates to add this are planned for the future.

+## Rule enabling behavior
+- Any Host Config Rules or Cloud Config Rules that are imported / copied will be enabled on the target after copy/import.
+If additional rules are enabled, additional findings may be created.

 ## Disclaimer
 - This repository contains example code only.
 Review and test thoroughly before using it in your own environment.